History of women in the United Kingdom: Child custody

 Before 1839, after divorce rich women lost control of their children as those children would continue in the family unit with the father, as head of the household, and who continued to be responsible for them.
-Caroline Norton was one such woman, her personal tragedy where she was denied access to her three sons after a divorce, led her to a life of intense campaigning which successfully led to the passing of the Custody of Infants Act 1839 and then introduced the Tender years doctrine for child custody arrangement.
-The Act gave women, for the first time, a right to their children and gave some discretion to the judge in a child custody cases.
-Under the doctrine the Act also established a presumption of maternal custody for children under the age of seven years maintaining the responsibility for financial support to the father.
-In 1873 due to additional pressure from woman, the Parliament extended the presumption of maternal custody until a child reached sixteen.
+Caroline Norton was one such woman, her personal tragedy where she was denied access to her three sons after a divorce, led her to a life of intense campaigning which successfully led to the passing of the Custody of Infants Act 1839 and then introduced the tender years doctrine for child custody arrangement.
+The act gave women, for the first time, a right to their children and gave some discretion to the judge in a child custody cases.
+Under the doctrine the act also established a presumption of maternal custody for children under the age of seven years maintaining the responsibility for financial support to the father.
+Due to additional pressure from women, the Parliament passed the Custody of Infants Act 1873 which extended the presumption of maternal custody until a child reached sixteen.
 The doctrine spread in many states of the world because of the British Empire.

 Divorce

 Traditionally, poor people used desertion, and (for poor men) even the practice of selling wives in the market, as a substitute for divorce.
 In Britain before 1857 wives were under the economic and legal control of their husbands, and divorce was almost impossible.
 It required a very expensive private act of Parliament costing perhaps £200, of the sort only the richest could possibly afford.
 It was very difficult to secure divorce on the grounds of adultery, desertion, or cruelty.
-The first key legislative victory came with the Matrimonial Causes Act of 1857.
+The first key legislative victory came with the Matrimonial Causes Act 1857.
 It passed over the strenuous opposition of the highly traditional Church of England.
 The new law made divorce a civil affair of the courts, rather than a Church matter, with a new civil court in London handling all cases.
 The process was still quite expensive, at about £40, but now became feasible for the middle class.
 A woman who obtained a judicial separation took the status of a feme sole, with full control of her own civil rights.
 Additional amendments came in 1878, which allowed for separations handled by local justices of the peace.
 The Church of England blocked further reforms until the final breakthrough came with the Matrimonial Causes Act 1973.